asokraju/kristools/README.md

 # kristools

 This contains basic tools for implementing Rienforcemnt Learning algorithms and gym environments.
-Mainly aiming for continious time linear systems.
+Mainly aiming for systems with continious state space and action space.

 ## gym environments: